 My folks had a penchant for soft drinks.
-In the 1960s, when new vices were appearing every week, mom looked to score an eight pack of cola in a red and white carboard carrier from the man in the apron at the A & P. I couldn't read but I recognized the logo.
-It said Coca-Cola.
+In the 1960s, when new vices appeared every week, mom looked to score an eight pack of cola in a red and white cardboard carrier from the man in the apron at the A&P. I couldn't read but I recognized the logo.
+It was Coca-Cola.

 My parents gave me Coca-Cola in my baby bottle.
 I wasn't a big napper.
 I was too spun out on caffeine.
-As a toddler in the throes of widthdrawl, I once grabbed my father's cheeks and commanded him to "get the baby some coke".
+I once grabbed my father's cheeks in the throes of withdrawal and commanded him to "get the baby some coke".

 We called all soft drinks 'coke'.
-If we were riding in the station wagon on a country drive, Mom might say, "I'm thirsty, y'all.
+Once while riding in the station wagon on a country drive, Mom said, "I'm thirsty, y'all.
 Stop the car and let's get a coke, big Daddy."
 Those weren't her exact words, but I like the way it reads so I'll leave it in for dramatic effect.

 Mom spent time along the mason dixon line near Caruthersville, Missouri.
 For her, all soft drinks were 'cokes'.
 If we pulled over at the next full-service gas station and wanted an Orange Crush, we got an Orange Crush instead.
 We were under no obligation to drink a Coke.
-Some of those places carried Royal Crown Cola anyway.
-Mama said Elvis liked Royal Crown cola, y'all.
+Most places carried Royal Crown Cola anyway.
+Mama said Elvis liked Royal Crown, y'all.
 (Now I'm doing it.)

-In the those days if you ordered a Coke and they carried Pepsi, they brought you that instead.
+In the those days when you ordered Coke and they carried Pepsi, they brought Pepsi instead.
 Waitresses who cleared the substitution with you ahead of time were an exception.
 Nobody cared as long as it wasn't flat.

-When we visited Grandpa's farm in McClure, Illinois, he gave us mini Cokes in the eight ounce bottle.
+Grandpa gave us mini Cokes in the eight ounce bottle when we visited his Illinois farm.
 It always tasted better in the little bottle.
-Grandpa suprised us with many things, but none were quite as popular as the mini-coke.
+Grandpa surprised us with many things, but none so popular as the mini-coke.
 He once gave me spumoni ice-cream and I thought it was a practical joke with all the nuts and cherry bits.
 No thanks.

 I drank 7-Up at home on sick days.
-The sparkling lemon-lime bubbles helped me keep my fluid intake high as I lay on the couch watching "Dark Shadows" and "Truth or Consequences".
+The sparkling lemon-lime bubbles helped me keep my fluid intake high while I watched "Dark Shadows" and "Truth or Consequences".
 Our sick-day routine included a trip to Dr. Kimura's office at 80th and Mission road and a stop at Safeway in the Prairie Village shopping center for 7-Up.
-This was the only time I drank soft drinks before lunch.

-Friday night meant going to Shakey's for pizza.
-When we moved to the Kansas City from Columbia, Missouri in 1969, they were the preeminent pizza chain in the midwest.
+Friday night meant Shakey's for pizza.
+When we moved to the Kansas City from Columbia, Missouri in 1969, they were the preeminent pizza chain in the Midwest.
 The old-time piano music and Laurel and Hardy films flickering overhead made me thirsty for Root Beer.

 Bargain-minded parents brought soda coolers to our sporting events.
 This exposed me to several cheaper soft drink lines like Craigmont, Vess, and Shasta.
 We clamored for the soda chest as soon as they unlatched it, lest we be saddled with the dregs: a lowly cream soda.